ray-project/ray/doc/source/serve/advanced-guides/migration.md

 :language: python
 ```

-With the 2.0 deployment API, you can use the following code to update the above one.
+With the 2.0 deployment API, use the following code to update the above one.

 ```{literalinclude} ../doc_code/migration_example.py
 :start-after: __customized_route_old_api_1_start__